 The Delaware General Health District appointee is a City of Powell representative who helps make Delaware County the best place in which to live and work through healthy people, healthy habits and healthy communities.

 The Historic District Advisory Commission was established to review aesthetic changes in Powell’s Historic District.
 There are currently five members appointed by City Council.
-The commission meets on the first (optional) and third Thursday of each month at 6:30 p.m.
+The commission meets on the third Thursday of each month at 6:00 p.m.

 The City of Powell Personnel Board of Review is a three-member board that is responsible for prescribing, amending and enforcing rules consistent with the City Charter and Council ordinances regarding civil service positions.

 Seven members comprise the Planning and Zoning Commission.
-The members, appointed by City Council, serve three-year terms.
+The members, appointed by City Council, serve four-year terms.
 The Planning and Zoning Commission makes recommendations to Council on a variety of development-related issues as well as amendments to Zoning Code.
-The Commission meets the second and fourth (optional) Wednesday of each month at 7 p.m.
+The Commission meets the second Wednesday of each month at 6:30 p.m.

 The City’s Records Commission is established pursuant to the rules and regulations of the State of Ohio.